-We study how experts influence consumer behavior and welfare by focusing on the Booker Prize.
-Leveraging the discontinuity created by the attribution of the prize, we show that readers receive the signal sent by the jury of the Booker and are persuaded to buy the awarded book but experience lower satisfaction due to a misalignment between their tastes and those of the jury.
-Calibrating a structural model of demand, we find that the prize reduces consumer surplus by \$70,039 annually, meaning that a consumer buying an awarded book experiences a loss in surplus of 8% of the book's average price.
+We study how experts influence consumer welfare by focusing on the Booker Prize, a prestigious literary award bestowed annually by professionals.
+Leveraging the discontinuity created when the prize is awarded, we show that consumers receive the experts' signal and are influenced to purchase Booker-winning books.
+However, these consumers experience lower satisfaction due to a misalignment between their tastes and that of the expert jury.
+Calibrating a structural model of demand, we find that the prize reduces consumer surplus by \$70,039 annually; at the individual level, this translates to a surplus loss of 8% of the book's average price.
+We further show that this welfare loss is mainly due to consumer switching from non-awarded to awarded books.
+Overall, our results indicate that misalignment between expert and consumer tastes reduces consumer welfare by distorting choices and diverting demand away from goods that best match consumer preferences.